-This holiday gives you the rare chance to spend time in the Congo rainforest, the second largest in the world, with its varied habitats and rich wildlife.
+This is a real adventure into the wild!
+It gives you the rare chance to spend time in the Congo rainforest, the second largest in the world, with its varied habitats and rich wildlife.
 While the charismatic western lowland gorilla is the undoubted star, the mysterious 'bais' with their mineral-rich waters attract forest buffalos, elephants, sitatunga and flocks of parrots plus many other species.

 Are you a wildlife and nature lover?
 Then what are you waiting for?